AOSSIE-Org/Resonate/ONBOARDING.md

 <br/>

-Once your appwrite is intalled and running, you will be prompted with login credentials to login to appwrite but first you must go to [appwrite localhost](http://localhost:80) and create your account, then provide the created accounts credentials to prompted messages
+Once your appwrite is intalled and running, you will be prompted with login credentials to login to appwrite but first you must go to [appwrite localhost](http://localhost:80) and create your account, account creation will ask to create a team as well please do so and proceed to the home page of the console, then provide the created accounts credentials to prompted messages

 ![Screenshot 2024-06-28 at 2 52 28 AM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/802d96c1-0ad5-4922-b49a-56eb56e39904)